-At the age of 27, Andy is a seven-year pro.
-A rising young heavyweight contender, he is a former amateur standout.
+At the age of 28, Andy is an eight-year pro.
+A rising young heavyweight contender – ranked No. 3 by the WBO – he is a former amateur standout.

 “I’m a fast, explosive guy, pressure.
 I try to dominate my opponent.
 When I was an amateur, everybody would say, “This kid is really slick, really fast.’
 When I came to the pros, I used that speed and it’s working pretty good.

 “I’m taking my time, not doing it too fast.”

 AMATEUR, PERSONAL BACKGROUND: Andy said, “I was born in Imperial Valley, California.
 I have a younger brother and an older sister.
 My dad, Andres Ruiz, has his own construction company and my mom, Felicitas Ruiz, she’s a housewife.
 I’m the only boxer in the family.
 My grandfather used to be a trainer.

 “I was six years old when I first started training and I was seven years old when I had my first fight.
 I was a little troublemaker when I was young.
 I was fighting and all that, and my dad just took me in there to the gym.

 “I had 135 amateur fights – I probably had 11 losses and the rest wins.
 I was on the Mexican Olympic team, fighting over there in the Trials to qualify for the Olympics.
 We traveled to Cuba and to China, to Guatemala, a lot of places to go compete.

 “When I was on the Olympic team, I was training in Mexicali.
 I started training there when I was about 13.
 Ever since I was young, I was on the Baja team – like the national team for younger kids.
 Some Cuban guy trained me.
 I made the Olympic team when I was 17.”…